 - Be confident and be yourself.
 You’ll do fine!

-Below are many simple English sentences you can use in different situations at work.
+Below are many simple English sentences you can use in different situations at work, even if you’re a beginner to learning English.
 Take a deep breath… and you’re ready for work!

 35+ Simple English Sentences You Must Know for Your New Job